 Cape Town is the second most populous metropolis after Johannesburg in South Africa and is a popular expat destination.
 As a coastal city, Cape Town has most – visited destination V&A Waterfront, one of the New Seven Wonders of the world – Table Mountain and a UNESCO World Heritage Site – Robben Island.
 Therefore, Cape Town is also a popular tourist destination attracting millions of international visitors around the world.
 Cape Town ranked top three of Africa‘s main economic centre.
-Industries such as wood product manufacturing, financial services and clothing have better comparative advantage in Cape Town.
+Industries such as wood product manufacturing, financial services and clothing have a better comparative advantage in Cape Town.

 One of the must-try traditional snack foods in Cape Town is Biltong, which is a flavored dried meat.
 Another unique dish in Cape Town is Waterblommetjie Bredie, which is a wildflower.
 South African people cook the wildflower with potato and some meat.
 During weekends, hosting a barbecue party is popular in Cape Town.
 Cape Town expats will enjoy a wide variety of dining choices in the city.